Mental Health

 • ---

 Disclaimer: This content is for educational purposes only and is not a substitute for professional mental health advice, diagnosis, or treatment.
-If you or someone else is in immediate danger, contact local emergency services right away.
-If you’re dealing with substance dependence or severe mental-health symptoms, consult a qualified healthcare professional or addiction specialist.
+If you’re struggling, reach out to a qualified mental health professional or your local health services.

 Mental Health Minute - Wellness in Tech - logggai Blog